Rosahl membrane selection

 The half-life is reduced at average annual operating temperatures above 18°C. It is extended at lower average annual operating temperatures and when operating for shorter periods of time.
 When the membrane is unpowered or in storage, the operating life is not affected.

 There are many variables in selecting a suitable dehumidifier, including volume, temperature and humidity variations, target humidity and leakage.
 Information is provided for guidance only.
-For example, if the contents of the enclosure are porous, drying times may be considerably longer than indicated in the drying curves.
+For example, if the contents of the enclosure are porous, drying times may be considerably longer than indicated in the drying curves below.
 When it is necessary to cool the enclosure it is important to dehumidify it before the cooling process starts.
 See notes on humidity

 ROSAHL’s dehumidifying capacity (cabinet internal humidity) is determined from the volume of air in the cabinet and its humidity.
 From the table below, select a suitable model for the volume and target humidity.
 For example, if your cabinet has a volume of 0.5m³ and your target humidity is 50% then select the M-5J1R or MDL-5 membrane.
 This table is based on an ambient humidity of 90%, but also gives selection information for ambient not exceeding 70% RH.